basiclab/GNGAN-PyTorch/Readme.md

 ## Datasets
 - CIFAR-10

-    Pytorch build-in CIFAR-10 will be downloaded on the fly.
+    Pytorch build-in CIFAR-10 will be downloaded automatically.

 - STL-10

-    Pytorch build-in STL-10 will be downloaded on the fly.
+    Pytorch build-in STL-10 will be downloaded automatically.

 - CelebA-HQ 128/256